-- Create a positive culture that promotes excellent behaviour, ensuring that all learners can learn in a calm, safe and supportive environment. - Establish a whole-school approach to maintaining high standards of behaviour that reflect the values of the school. - Outline the expectations and consequences of behaviour. - Provide a consistent approach to behaviour management that is applied equally to all learners. - Define what we consider to be unacceptable behaviour, including bullying and discrimination.
+- Create a positive culture that promotes excellent behaviour, ensuring that all learners have the opportunity to learn in a calm, safe and supportive environment. - Establish a whole-school approach to teaching and maintaining high standards of behaviour that reflect the values of the school. - Define the expectations and consequences of behaviour choices and learners' responsibility for working towards behaviour goals. - Provide a consistent approach to behaviour support that is applied equitably to all learners. - Give clear definitions of unacceptable behaviour, including bullying and discrimination.